 Plan sponsors of participant-directed defined contribution plans bear the burden of a myriad of responsibilities and risks.
 With resources at a premium, some choose to outsource activities related to selection and monitoring of investments to either

-- a nondiscretionary 3(21) investment adviser; or
+- a nondiscretionary 3(21) investment advisor; or

 - a discretionary 3(38) investment manager.